Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 The first thing you learn about Cinque Terre hotels with a good view is that they are typically HIGH up in the village.

-Which means stairs.
-And hills.
 And eventually recovery gelato.
 Because Italy.

 It’s a vicious cycle.

-We stroll the beautiful streets of Riomaggiore exploring the shops and working up an appetite for dinner.
+We strolled the beautiful streets of Riomaggiore exploring the shops and working up an appetite for dinner before settling into a seaside trattoria for dinner.

 Getting Around the Towns of Cinque Terre